CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Switch-Inventory.md

 ### View Recommended Software Packages

-If you have a software manifest [installed?], you can determine what software packages and versions are recommended based on the Cumulus Linux release.
+If you have a software manifest, you can determine what software packages and versions are recommended based on the Cumulus Linux release.
 You can then compare that to what is installed on your switch(es) to determine if it differs from the manifest.
 Such a difference might occur if one or more packages have been upgraded separately from the Cumulus Linux software itself.

 To view recommended package information for a switch, run: